WhatsAppWhatsApp

 • It’s best to limit the use of hair styling products that can accumulate on the scalp and hair, leading to dandruff; if you do need styling products, opt for natural and lightweight formulas to minimize scalp irritation.

-• Regularly washing your hair with a gentle shampoo helps in avoiding the buildup of oils and skin cells, which can culminate in dandruff.
+• Regularly washing your hair with a gentle shampoo helps avoid the buildup of oils and skin cells, which can culminate in dandruff.

-So, if you’ve tried everything and you’re still being pestered by those pesky white flakes, what can you do about it?
+So, if you’ve tried everything and those pesky white flakes are still pestering you, what can you do about it?
 Here’s what we’d recommend:

 Consult a Specialist for Persistent Dandruff